Banned Malik, Aamir back prison terms for match fixers

 "But I think more anti-corruption steps are required to clean up the sport," he said.

-Aamir also adviced the PCB to set up a committee of senior players who could guide young players at domestic and international level and educate them about the pitfalls of modern day cricket.
+Aamir also advised the PCB to set up a committee of senior players who could guide young players at domestic and international level and educate them about the pitfalls of modern day cricket.

 The chief operating officer of the PCB, Subhan Ahmad said Pakistan supported New Zealand's move to curb fixing in sports.